wasif31/llma-2-chatbot-chainlit/README.md

 # llma-2-chatbot-chainlit
-Create Venv
+1.Create Venv
-Add your llma-2 model to root folder python ingest.py  then vectorestoresFolder will be created chainlit run model.py -w
+2.Add your llma-2 model to root folder
+3.python ingest.py  then vectorestoresFolder will be created 4.chainlit run model.py -w